 Water quality at beaches

 We maintain many beautiful beaches on the shores of Okanagan Lake.
-However, lake water is not pristine, and beach water quality can fluctuate due to a number of factors including lake currents, runoff and the outflow of creeks, changing environmental factors and waterfowl and animal waste.
+However, lake water is not pristine, and beach water quality can fluctuate due to numerous factors including lake currents, runoff and the outflow of creeks, changing environmental factors and waterfowl and animal waste.

 Water quality is typically poorer in the summer when the warm weather escalates bacterial growth and swimmers stir up the lake bottom.

-During the summer months (June - September), our staff collect beach water quality samples and forward to Interior Health for testing and dissemination of results.
+From June to September, our staff collect beach water quality samples and forward them to Interior Health for testing and dissemination of results.
 Beaches that historically have shown higher than acceptable coliform counts at certain periods during the summer months are sampled weekly, with no fewer than five samples in a 30-day period.

 Interior Health tests the following Kelowna beaches: